 Helping Matilda understand her condition and her treatment has been a heartbreaking challenge but Georgina and John are incredibly proud of how their young daughter has dealt with all that has happened to her: “She has astonished us all.
 She is our little fighter.”

-Action Medical Research is co-funding research, supporting important laboratory tests at the University of Oxford, to find out if an existing drug, already used to treat multiple sclerosis (MS), could be re-purposed as an effective new treatment for NPC, alone or in combination with an existing medicine used to treat NPC.
+Action Medical Research co-funded research, supporting important laboratory tests at the University of Oxford, to find out if an existing drug, already used to treat multiple sclerosis (MS), could be re-purposed as an effective new treatment for NPC, alone or in combination with an existing medicine used to treat NPC.

 This collaboration is really, really important because everybody in the NPC community has the same goal – we all want a better life and a future for our children.